Want slimmer arms this summer? Let’s talk about Arm lift.

 No. If you have a significant amount of excess, sagging skin on your upper arms, liposuction will not get rid of this.
 In fact, liposuction may be contraindicated in this case.
 However, you may be a candidate for brachioplasty (an arm lift).

 Although arm liposuction tightens upper arm skin, outcomes may not be enduring.
 Without diet and lifestyle maintenance, fat could return to the treated area.

 The expense for upper arm liposuction surgery varies based on the procedure type and the extent of excess arm fat or fat removal required.

 Stop hiding your arms under sweaters and long sleeves!
 Achieve the slim, toned arms you’ve always wanted with arm liposuction in San Francisco.

-Dr. Sieber is one of the only double board-certified plastic surgeons in the Bay Area.
+Dr. Sieber is board certified plastic surgeon and one of the only double board-certified plastic surgeons in the Bay Area.
 He would be happy to sit down with you to discuss your goals.
 Contact Dr. Sieber’s office today to book your consultation appointment!